SpikeSMOKE: Spiking Neural Networks for Monocular 3D Object Detection with Cross-Scale Gated Coding: Conclusion

 \section{Conclusion}

 With the widespread use of 3D object detection in applications such as autonomous driving, the low energy consumption problem is getting more and more attention.
 As widely acknowledged, low-power consumption stands out as a key feature of brain-like SNNs, offering a potential new solution for energy-efficient 3D object detection.
-Based on this, we construct a novel SpikeSMOKE architecture for monocular 3D object detection.
-Since the discrete signaling characteristics of SNNs may result in information loss and restrict their capacity for feature representation, we propose a CSGC mechanism, inspired by the synaptic filtering process in biological neurons.
-Furthermore, we also propose a lightweight residual block to reduce the computational effort while maintaining the impulse computation paradigm.
+Based on the SMOKE architecture and SNNs model, we have constructed a novel Spiking SMOKE architecture named SpikeSMOKE for monocular 3D object detection to reduce its energy consumption.
+In this architecture, the discrete signaling characteristics of SNNs may result in information loss and restrict their capacity for feature representation.
+Therefore, we have proposed a new cross-scale gating coding module named CSGC that can enhance the feature expression ability of the model, inspired by the synaptic filtering process in biological neurons.
+Furthermore, we have also proposed a lightweight residual block to reduce the computational effort while maintaining the impulse computation paradigm.
+We have conducted a large number of experiments on the KITTI, NuScenes-mini and CIFAR10/100 datasets to verify that the SpikeSMOKE architecture and CSGC module proposed in this paper are effective.
 The experimental results on the KITTI dataset, show that SpikeSMOKE can achieve higher energy efficiency compared to SMOKE, e.g., 72.2\% reduction in energy consumption on Hard category, while the detection performance drops by only 4\%.
 Moreover, the experimental results also show that the CSGC-based SpikeSMOKE can achieve significant improvement over the baseline SpikeSMOKE.
 SpikeSMOKE-L (lightweight) can further reduce the amount of parameters by 3 times and computation by 10 times compared to SMOKE.
 In the CIFAR-10/100 classification task, the CSGC encoding strategy improves the correctness by 1.06\% and 3.17\%, respectively, validating its generality.
 Overall, the SpikeSMOKE architecture and CSGC mechanism can provide an efficient and feasible solution for low-power monocular 3D object detection.
+In the future, we will continue to explore how to utilize the SNNs model to further enhance the performance of monocular 3D object detection and further reduce its energy consumption.

 \ifCLASSOPTIONcaptionsoff

 \fi